 Bachelor’s degree earned at MSU, the majority of credits earned while on our campus.

 Master’s degree earned at an AAU institution (see https://www.aau.edu/who-we-are/our-members) on a U.S. campus.
 Helpful if English language competency scores are included (even if old) for the student’s admission into the master’s program

 NON-AUTOMATIC waivers process:

-Starting October 1: To request a non-automatic waiver of these requirements, a graduate program administrator (secretary, coordinator, director) must submit this form.
+To request a non-automatic waiver of these requirements, a graduate program administrator (academic program coordinator, coordinator, director) must submit this form.
 The form contains a link to preview the information required.

 DEPARTMENTS ARE EXPECTED TO MONITOR STUDENT PROGRESS CAREFULLY IF THEY RECEIVE A WAIVER FOR THE REQUIREMENT OF A PRE-ADMISSION ENGLISH LANGUAGE COMPETENCY SCORE!

 We have a collective responsibility to help students succeed.